aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/actual-properties/_index.md

 - ActualDuration: a task's actual duration (TimeSpan).
 - ActualStart: the date and time that a task actually started (Date).
 - ActualFinish: the date and time that a task actually finished (Date).
-- Acwp: the actual cost of the work performed on a task (double).
+- ACWP: the actual cost of the work performed on a task (double).

 The ChildTasksCollector class collects all the child tasks from a given RootTask when used by TaskUtils.
 ### **Actual Properties in Microsoft Project**